The Public Paperfolding History Project

 x

-This page is being used to recird information about the history of the origami design that I call the Cut Swallow.
+This page is being used to collect information about the history of the origami design that I call The Cut Swallow and its uncut variant The Woodcock.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 Although this is almost certainly originally a Japanese design, it appears first in a Western European source.